data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-149

 Your plan is beginning to take shape.
 You decide to make sure everything works before getting into the details of how you're going to modify the playlist.
 You follow the instructions in the documentation for getting the appropriate authorization credentials for your Python program to access your Spotify account.
 That step is a bit tedious, but it's going to be worth it.
-Working from the example in the documentation, you eventually arrive at some code that looks like the following (note that your _{code.language-python}CLIENT_ variables and **{code.language-python}playlist_id** will necessarily be different).
+Working from the example in the documentation, you eventually arrive at some code that looks like the following (note that the values of the _{code.language-python}CLIENT_ variables and the **{code.language-python}playlist_id** below are fake, so yours will necessarily be different).

     pre: code.language-python
       |